In this exercise you will investigate some thermometric

 Construct an appropriate data table and plot with at least 6 data points.
 Paste them into your Word document.
 Add comments.
 Did you verify Charles' law?

 (d) Reset the simulation, choose constant volume and a gravity-free environment and add two species gas to the chamber at 300 K until the pressure is between 1 and 2 atm.

 Compare the average speeds of the two types of particles.
 Explain your results.

 (e) In an environment with lots of gravity explore how the pressure varies with height.

 Construct an appropriate data table and plot.
 Paste them into your Word document.
 Add comments.

-log that contains your data tables, graphs, comments and
+contains your data tables, graphs, comments and answers.

-Save your Word document (your name_exm2.docx, go to Blackboard, Assignments, Extra Credit 2, and attach your document.
+Save your Word document (your name_exm2.docx), go to Canvas, Assignments, Extra Credit 2, and submit your document.